Frequently asked questions

 For further information contact firstname.lastname@example.org

-A: The Graduate Diploma in Teaching (Early Childhood Education) is a Level 7 qualification approved by the Education Council of Aotearoa New Zealand (Education Council).
+A: The Graduate Diploma in Teaching (Early Childhood Education) is a Level 7 qualification approved by the Teaching Council of Aotearoa New Zealand.
 It is an initial teacher education program that involves practical and theoretical components and graduates are eligible to apply for New Zealand teacher registration.

 The Postgraduate Diploma in Education (Early Childhood Education) is a Level 8 qualification where graduates may work in skilled positions in early childhood education.
 It is NOT an initial teacher education program and graduates are NOT eligible to apply for New Zealand teacher registration upon completion of this qualification.

 A. NZTC does not charge an application fee for any of our programs.

 A. No, the fees for each learning mode are the same.